richafnu/Viva/Viva/glint/setup/send-employee-attributes.md

 |Tenure* |Hire Date   |<1 Year, 1-2 Years, 2-4 Years, 4-6 Years, 6-10 Years, 10-15 Years, 15-20 Years, 20+ Years|
 |Age Grouping     |Birth Year       |<25, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70+       |

-*Tenure values for new Viva Glint customers after January 13, 2024.
+\* Tenure values for new Viva Glint customers after January 13, 2024.
 Before this date: 0-1 Year, 1-2 Years, 2-3 Years, 3-4 Years, 4-5 Years, 5-7 Years, 7+ Years.

 > [!IMPORTANT]
-> Don’t include derived attributes in your employee data file, Viva Glint creates these fields.
+> - Don’t include derived attributes in your employee data file, Viva Glint creates these fields.
+> - Age Grouping derivations can be based on Birth Year, but not full Birth Date.
+Include **Birth Year** in your employee data to create Age Grouping.

 1. Select the section with the desired attribute.
 2. Select the desired attribute from the dropdown menu.